smopen/sigcpp/_posts/2020-04-07-safely-processing-immutable-text.md

    - Use the code in [Listing A of Part 1]( {{ '/2020/04/03/efficiently-processing-immutable-text#listing-a' | relative_url }} )
      as a model to measure wall times.

+3. Which of the two versions `vowel_count` is better to count vowels in a character array that is not null-terminated?
+Why?

+4. Using only the string_view version of `vowel_count`, write a `main` function to count vowels in a C-string and a character array that is not null-terminated.
+That is, make two calls to the string_view version of `vowel_count`, each time with a different argument.
+(For this part of the exercise, it might help to remove the C-string version of `vowel_count` from the program.)

+5. Assuming the string_view abstraction (or something comparable) does not exist or cannot be used, write a function or functions to count vowels in a character array that may or may not be null-terminated.

+   It is OK to have two versions of the function if that approach seems better.
+(Listing D already shows the C-string version.)
+However, strive to reuse code as much as possible, but also strive to make code maintainable and "efficient".
+Include comments that clearly explain the rationale for your choices.

-3. Rewrite the string_view version of `vowel_count` using member function [`remove_prefix`]( {{ '/2020/04/03/efficiently-processing-immutable-text#4' | relative_url }} ).
+6. Rewrite the string_view version of `vowel_count` using member function [`remove_prefix`]( {{ '/2020/04/03/efficiently-processing-immutable-text#4' | relative_url }} ).
    There are three different approaches to this rewrite.
 Try all three approaches and outline the pros and cons of each approach.
 State which approach you prefer and include a rationale.

-4. Rewrite the string_view version of `vowel_count` using member function [`find_first_of`](https://en.cppreference.com/w/cpp/string/basic_string_view/find_first_of).
+7. Rewrite the string_view version of `vowel_count` using member function [`find_first_of`](https://en.cppreference.com/w/cpp/string/basic_string_view/find_first_of).
    Which version is "better": the one in Listing D, or the rewritten one?
 Why?

-5. Write a C-string version of the code in [Listing B of Part 1]( {{ '/2020/04/03/efficiently-processing-immutable-text#listing-b' | relative_url }} ).
+8. Write a C-string version of the code in [Listing B of Part 1]( {{ '/2020/04/03/efficiently-processing-immutable-text#listing-b' | relative_url }} ).

-6. Write a program to extract words from text, where words may be separated by space, comma, semi-colon, or period.
+9. Write a program to extract words from text, where words may be separated by space, comma, semi-colon, or period.
 Write both a C-string version and a string_view version.

    - Do **not** use regular-expression, stream extraction, or other such approach that